 We first review the main-memory binary interval tree [33].
 Given a set of N intervals, such interval tree T is defined recursively as follows.
 If there is only one interval, then the current node r is a leaf containing that interval.
 Otherwise, r stores as a key the median value m that partitions the interval endpoints into two slabs, each having the same number of endpoints that are smaller (resp. larger) than m.
 The intervals that contain m are assigned to the node r.
 The intervals with both endpoints smaller than m are assigned to the left slab; similarly, the intervals with both endpoints larger than m are assigned to the right slab.
 The left and right subtrees of r are recursively defined as the interval trees on the intervals in the left and right slabs, respectively.
-In addition, each internal node u of T has two secondary lists: the left list, which stores the same set of intervals, sorted in decreasing right endpoint values.
-It is easy to see that the tree height is $O(\log_2 N)$.
-Also, each interval is assigned to a leaf), and thus the overall space is O(N).
+In addition, each internal node u of r has two secondary lists: the left list, which stores the intervals assigned to r0, sorted in increasing left endpoint values, and the right list, which stores the same set of intervals, sorted in decreasing right endpoint values.
+It is easy to see that the tree height is r0 (r1) Also, each interval is assigned to exactly one node, and is stored either twice (when assigned to an internal node) or once (when assigned to a leaf), and thus the overall space is r2).

 To perform a query for a query point q, we apply the following recursive process starting from the root of T. For the current node u, if q lies in the left slab of u, we check the left list of u, reporting the intervals sequentially from the list until the first interval is reached whose left endpoint value is larger than q.
 At this point we stop checking the left list since the remaining intervals are all to the right of q and cannot contain q.
 We then visit the left child of u and perform the same process recursively.
 If q lies in the right slab of u then we check the right list in a similar way and then visit the right child of u recursively.
-It is easy to see that the query time is optimal $O(\log_2 N + K)$, where K is the number of intervals reported.
+It is easy to see that the query time is optimal $O(\log_2 N + K)$ , where K is the number of intervals reported.